Manuel Sauri – CEO of Agua Segura

 In addressing the water crisis, for example, we can reduce runoff losses by improving the conditions and functionality of watersheds, and foster public-private partnerships to implement water access, sanitation, and hygiene (WASH) projects, along with environmental initiatives such as soil restoration, spring protection, and the construction of rainwater harvesting systems.
 These “green” solutions profoundly transform business logic, generating a positive impact both on communities and within their value chains.

-We face a generational challenge: to move toward a world where water, like other resources, is not a privilege but a right.
-To achieve this, it’s essential that we stay informed and get involved in launching new projects that protect the planet and build a better world every day.
+We have the generational challenge of transitioning towards a world where water, like other resources, is not a privilege but a right.
+To achieve this, it is essential to inform ourselves and get involved to launch new projects that protect the planet and build a better world every day.